jackokring/KRTPluginADemo/docs/KRTPluginJ.md

 So some functions to handle transparent file initialization from the presets folder for a module, and to transparently make any necessary directories.
 Also making it an interface so as to not place any files where they shouldn't go.
 It's not fully secure in that `/../` is not replaced and it still easy to access other files.
 It's more of a "restriction interface".

 Just uninstalled the `C++` VSCode extension.
 Oh how fast she goes now!
 It's almost like `gedit`.
 Hurrah for ridding the stupid idea of code completion in a lingo where type prefixes and wild card identifier introduction is illogical and macros morph the code beyond application of regex.

+So I've started on some simple `uiTheme` SVG files for the backgrounds.
+Simple light and dark versions of the base colour.
+I'll have to decide on the controls next.
+Keeping it very black/white seems like the easy way.